 We head back onto 24th Street and walk up to Balmy Alley next.
 Balmy Alley is another little alley which is famous for murals and many of these pieces have been there for a long, some of them since the 1970s!
 The murals have a social slant to both their message and the execution.
 You can find more details on their website.
 Now, the alley’s art still has a focus on human rights but also includes topics of gentrification and many of the issues commonly addressed in San Francisco’s street art.

-This one made me pause – pause and think about the information saturated world we live in.
+This one made me pause – pause and think about the information-saturated world we live in.
 I didn’t see a title for this work so I’m calling this Are you tuned in or tuned out.
 We live in an era where everything is snapped, Instagram-ed, socially shared… it is said that we check our phones 700 times a day!
-I’m caught up in this cycle as well Instagram-ing, writing, posting on my site adding to the Information Overload… but the key is – regardless the amount of time we spend tuned in to the various online activities and news cycles, do we take time to tune out and spend time with the people we love – fully engaged and present?
+I’m caught up in this cycle as well Instagram-ing, writing, posting on my site adding to the Information Overload… but the key is – regardless of the amount of time we spend tuned in to the various online activities and news cycles, do we take time to tune out and spend time with the people we love – fully engaged and present?
 Or are we constantly distracted by the device?!
-Do we take time to Tune in to our-self and with the people around?
+Do we take time to Tune into our-self and with the people around?

-It was time to tune in for us… so we bought some treats from Tartine bakery on Guerrero St and some picnic supplies from Bi-rite on 18th Street and walked over to Mission Dolores Park for a picnic with our bounty of California figs, strawberries, cheese and some rose.
+It was time to tune in for us… so we bought some treats from Tartine bakery on Guerrero St and some picnic supplies from Bi-rite on 18th Street and walked over to Mission Dolores Park for a picnic with our bounty of California figs, strawberries, cheese, and some rose.

 I hope you enjoyed this little virtual tour of San Francisco Street Art!

 Where to find Street Art in Asia